-AG Barr, a drinks producer and manufacturer based in the United Kingdom, is building a new bottle manufacturing and warehouse facility in Milton Keynes' Magna Park.
+UK drinks producer and manufacturer AG Barr constructed a new bottle manufacturing and warehouse facility in Milton Keynes’ Magna Park.
 Construction of the £41m ($65.4m) facility is the single largest investment made by AG Barr outside of Scotland.

 Magna Park site choice

-The new facility is being built at the 210 acre Magna Park, which is a warehouse and distribution park developed by Gazeley.
+The new facility was built at the 210-acre Magna Park, which is a warehouse and distribution park developed by Gazeley.

 The site is specifically designed to serve the distribution and production needs of companies.
 Several major companies, including John Lewis and River Island, have already located their operations in the park.

 AG Barr chose the site as it provides easy access to the M1 motorway.
-It will support the company's plans to expand its customer base outside of Scotland.
+It also supports the company’s plans to expand its customer base outside of Scotland.

-The company already operates three can manufacturing plants within a 30 mile radius of Milton Keynes.
-It also has strong presence in the north with a facility in Cumbernauld.
+The company already operates three can manufacturing plants within a 30-mile radius of Milton Keynes.
+It also has strong presence in the north of the UK, with a facility in Cumbernauld.

 Design of the Milton Keynes-based facility

-Other infrastructure includes 25,317 square feet (2,352 square metres) of office space, external storage containers, carbon dioxide and sugar tanks and other enclosed plant areas.
+Other infrastructure includes 25,317ft² (2,352m²) of office space, external storage containers, carbon dioxide and sugar tanks, and other enclosed plant areas.

 Can and bottle production rates

-The facility will fill and package about 400 million cans and 200 million bottles annually.
-It will initially be used for canning, with a plastic bottle line scheduled to be added later.
+The facility fills and annually packs 400 million cans and 200 million bottles.
+It is initially used for canning, with a plastic bottle line scheduled to be added later.

-AG Barr's can and PET production capacity is expected to increase by about 40% by 2014-2015 with the construction of the facility.
-Major drinks to be produced at the plant include Irn-Bru and Rubicon.
+AG Barr’s can and PET production capacity is expected to increase by 40% by 2015 with the construction of the facility.
+Major drinks produced at the plant include Irn-Bru and Rubicon.